python-happybase/happybase/doc/tutorial.rst

 Thrift server, which means application code may ask the :py:class:`Connection` instance for a new :py:class:`Table` whenever it needs one, without negative performance consequences.
-A side effect is that no check is done to ensure that the table exists, since that would involve a round-trip, so expect errors if you try to interact with non-existing tables later in your code.
+A side effect is that no check is done to ensure that the table exists, since that would involve a round-trip.
+Expect errors if you try to interact with non-existing tables later in your code.
 For this tutorial, we assume the table exists.

 .. note::

-   The ‘heavy’ `HTable` HBase class from the Java HBase API, which does the real communication with the region servers, is at the other side of the Thrift connection.
+   The ‘heavy’ `HTable` HBase class from the Java HBase API, which performs the real communication with the region servers, is at the other side of the Thrift connection.
 There is no direct mapping between :py:class:`Table` instances on the Python side and `HTable` instances on the server side.